ifilot/opengl-cpp-course/README.md

 We assume that the student is relatively comfortable reading C++ code and has some previous experience with it.
 The exercises are constructed in such a way that the student only has to change a few lines of code.
 Furthermore, we expect that the reader is familiar with matrix-vector multiplication and has some understanding of mathematics.
 Finally, we expect that the user is a bit familiar using the Windows command prompt.

-This course focuses on running OpenGL in a Windows environment.
-In principle, OpenGL and the libraries we are using are cross-platform and thus work on Windows, Mac OS X as well as Linux.
-Nevertheless, tackling all the different platforms in a single course makes the code bulky and explaining the differences between the operating systems only adds to the complexity.
+This course focuses on running OpenGL in a Windows environment, although it should also run under Linux (we have tested it for Linux Debian).
+If you want to compile the programs on Linux, please read [below](#compilation-instructions-for-linux) as the instructions for CMake differ slightly.
+OpenGL and the libraries we are using are cross-platform and thus work on Windows, Mac OS X as well as Linux.

 Feedback on this course is always much appreciated if provided in a constructive manner.
 Feel free to use the Issues system on Github for this purpose.